Polarmods/PolarImGui/README.md

 ![image](https://user-images.githubusercontent.com/64957743/173011691-9563f44f-840a-400e-9931-7a80eb816ea7.png)

 From there, you will be presented with two additional folders.
 Choose the folder that resembles the cpu architecture you want to use (whether it be armeabi-v7a, or arm64-v8a).
+I would also like to mention that you can implement both libraries into a game if it supports ARMv7a and ARMv8a, and it will work for most games (Guns of Boom did crash when I tested this on that game though)!
+So, there is no need to remove the folders as you 'normally' would.

 ![image](https://user-images.githubusercontent.com/64957743/173011171-7a89375d-8477-4a90-93ce-6998100aca04.png)